liormalichi/teacher/README.md

 # teacher
-my personal site which contain recommendations on me from students
+My personal site which contains recommendations about me from students